Simon Gicharu: Entrepreneurship

-Gicharu is also the founder of Cape Media, which owns TV47 in Kenya.
+Gicharu is also the founder of Cape Media, which owns TV47 and Radio 47 in Kenya.

 University

 In 2008, the Institute was awarded a Letter of Interim Authority by the Commission for University Education in Kenya, to operate as an independent university under the name Mount Kenya University.
 The university was granted a full Charter status in 2011.
 At the age of 46 years, Gicharu became the youngest Kenyan to have established a chartered university.
 The only other indigenous Chartered university was started by the former President Daniel Arap Moi.
 Mount Kenya University, with 16 Campuses and Centres in Kenya, Rwanda, Somaliland, Tanzania, Burundi and Uganda employs over 3,000 people and has a student population of about 50,000.
 The University is a member of Inter-university Council of East Africa and the Association of Commonwealth Universities.